TimmsIO/timmsio.github.io/_posts/2017-10-28-simplesec-reasonable-security-advice-for-all.md

 I am careful to make sure that I know my audience before I start rattling off advice at an unsuspecting acquaintance.
 Some people are more resistant to security fatigue than others, and balancing the benefits with the effort isn't always easy.

-I have changed this list up a few times, but as it currently stands, here is what I tell people in order of the most important to the least:
+I've changed this list up a few times, but as it currently stands, here is what I tell people in order of the most important to the least:

 ### Use a Password Manager